treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 1. Now type `treehouses default network`
   1. Here we are getting things in place to get internet access
-1. Type `treehouses bridge` "name of your wifi" `treehouses` "your wifi password"
+1. Type `treehouses bridge "name of your wifi" treehouses "your wifi password"`

- #### Congrats you have just connected to your Raspberri Pi!
+ #### Congrats you have just connected to your Raspberry Pi!

 `Note for later: You will need to unpair and re-pair eveytime you use a new Image version`
 ## Next Section: [Finding your Pi](find-pi.md)